shiventi/sparq/progress.md

 # sparq Progress

+## SEPT 24, 2025
+- Updated the FourYearPlan class to get the url from the sjsu_majors.json
+- Use AI model to automatically parse the classes.
+- Generated all the four year plans for all SJSU majors.

+## SEPT 23, 2025
+- Added a new class (FourYearPlan) and method to get the 4 year roadmaps

 ## SEPT 22, 2025
 - Found error in the community college course articulation scraper.
   - Fix was as simple as changing the list index from 5 to 1